-- Remoteness area this is added based on the assigned 2001 Census Collection District; - Socio-Economic Indexes for Areas (SEIFA) deciles are assigned for four types of SEIFA scores based on the assigned 2001 Census Collection District (or the assigned SLA if no seifa score is available for the CD; see

-- Section 3.2 in "ABS 2039.0 Information Paper: Census of Population and Housing -- Socio-Economic Indexes for Areas, Australia, 2001"); - The distance moved from the last wave this is calculated from the geocoded addresses.
+- Remoteness area this is added based on the assigned 2001 Census Collection District.
+An additional version has been added based on ASGS 2011 SA1; - Socio-Economic Indexes for Areas (SEIFA) deciles are assigned for four types of SEIFA scores based on the assigned 2001 Census Collection District (or the assigned SLA if no seifa score is available for the CD; see Section 3.2 in "ABS 2039.0 Information Paper: Census of Population and Housing -- Socio-Economic Indexes for Areas, Australia, 2001").
+An additional series for SEIFA 2011 has been added based on ASGS SA1/SA2/LGA; - The distance moved from the last wave this is calculated from the geocoded addresses.
 Where the geocoding had to be approximated and the household moves close by, there may be some households who have moved but the distance moved is calculated as zero.